dftbplus/recipes/docs/electronicdynamics/tutorial.rst

            ``PolarizationDirection`` is 3-cartesian components vector in which the laser will be applied.

-     Also note that we turned on the ``Populations`` flag in order to write the occupations during the dynamics.
+     Note that we turned on the ``Populations`` flag in order to write the occupations during the dynamics.
+Also note that we are asking for the detailed xml and the eigenvectors with the ``WriteDetailedXML`` and ``WriteEigenvectors`` flags.
+We will need them to plot the orbitals with waveplot in the following sections.

 2. To complete the input template for the laser, we need to provide the ``LaserEnergy`` and the ``PolarizationDirection`` of the laser.
 Based on